How to Start a Garden

 Ready to start a garden?

 To start a garden the right way, plan ahead by testing the soil and cultivating the ideal soil conditions for the plants you choose.
 Here we’ll show you how to start a garden — any size! — from scratch.
 All it takes are basic garden tools.
 A sod cutter to remove the grass and a rototiller make the job go faster, but aren’t necessary.
+You can rent a garden tiller or sod cutter if you don’t want to buy one.

 Measure the sunlight